Ben and Tom Birchall

-During the 2017 season the reigning F2 sidecar champions campaigned in the World championship and British championship (600 Cup) as Team Mansfield with IEG Racing, using an LCR F1 outfit powered by a Yamaha R6 600 cc engine.
-For the 2017 Isle of Man TT races in June and the island's Southern 100 races in July they used a smaller (F2) LCR short chassis, as required by regulations, powered by a Honda 600 cc engine.
+During the 2017 season the reigning F2 sidecar champions campaigned in the World championship and British Championship (600 Cup) as Team Mansfield with IEG Racing, using an LCR F1 outfit powered by a Yamaha R6 600 cc engine.
+For the 2017 Isle of Man TT races in June and the island's Southern 100 races in July they used a smaller (F2) LCR short chassis, as required by the regulations, powered by a Honda 600 cc engine.

-In May 2019, Ben was elected as a Mansfield District Council Councillor in the Kings Walk ward for the Mansfield Independent Forum.
+In May 2019, Ben was elected to Mansfield District Council in the Kings Walk ward, representing the Mansfield Independent Forum.

+On 19 December 2023, Tom Birchall announced his immediate retirement from racing, although Ben still planned to compete in 2024 with another passenger.
+Experienced French racer Kevin Rousseau was confirmed in early 2024 to be his teammate during their upcoming TT races campaign.
+In September 2024, the Birchall brothers were awarded the 2023 Segrave Trophy for 'outstanding skill, courage and initiative'.

 Racing history

 Ben Birchall started racing as a sidecar passenger in 1999, and became a driver in 2003.
-Tom Birchall started racing as a sidecar passenger in 2003.
+Tom Birchall started racing as a passenger in 2003.

 2009

 In 2009 they were F1 Sidecar World Champions.

 2010

 In 2010 a new LCR long (F2) Louis Christen chassis with Yamaha R1 engine was tested in France, before debuting in April at Pembrey for the first round of the British Championship, followed by the first round of the World Championship at Le Mans, France, held as a support race to the FIM Endurance World Championship.

 The short (F2) chassis needed to comply with Isle of Man TT regulations was not ready in time to test thoroughly before the May/June event, meaning the brothers cancelled their race plans due to unproven safety and performance reasons.

-Ben Birchall suffered back injuries in a practice crash at the Croatia world championship round needing skin grafts.
+Ben Birchall suffered back injuries in a practice crash at the Croatia world championship round, needing skin grafts.